codeinthehole/codeinthehole.com/www/posts/0065-git-tips.rst

     (feature/masquerading) $ git checkout master
     (master) $ git merge --no-ff feature/masquerading

-When you view the your history as a graph, you will be able to tell which commits were from the feature branch.
+When you view the history as a graph, you will be able to tell which commits were from the feature branch.

 Now delete the local and remote feature branches: